-Subuku is a rural village in Kenya with a population of very poor people, mostly they are farmers.
-Many are believers and the church is active here with active disciple-making and outreach.
-They work very hard, but are forced to drink very contaminated water from open surface water sources including a river and ponds that fill during rain season and dry-up as dry season goes on.
+Subuku is a rural village in Kenya with a population of very poor people; mostly they are farmers.
+Many are believers and the church is active here, with active disciple-making and outreach.
+They work very hard, but are forced to drink very contaminated water from open surface water sources, including a river and ponds that fill during rain season and dry up as the dry season goes on.
 The suffering they face from lack of clean water is so great:

 2. They walk 7 kilometers to the river and pond.